 2014 – present: Supervision of more than 15 BSc, MSc and summer research projects in the School of Life Sciences, University of Sussex and across Africa.

 2016 – present: I am a principal investigator on the bibliometrics study of African Neuroscience, leading a team of 19 African MSc, PhD and postdoctoral researchers.

-2021: Sussex Neuroscience Research Seed Fellowship for nine on: Derivation of human induced pluripotent stem cell-derived neurons from the African-resident population
+2021: Sussex Neuroscience Research Seed Fellowship and Sussex Life Science Ewart Bequest Fund on: Derivation of human-induced pluripotent stem cell-derived neurons from the African-resident population

 2019: Alzheimer’s Research UK South Coast Network six months Pump Priming Award on: The role of Tau in the nucleolus in iPSC-neurons